 For each such competitor, provide an overview of their businesses and document their strengths and weaknesses.
 Unless you once worked at your competitors’ businesses, it will be impossible to know everything about them.
 But you should be able to find out key things about them such as:

-- What types of customers do they serve?
+- What types of clientele do they serve?

 - What is their pricing (premium, low, etc.)?